 - Eleanor Audley voices Madame Leota during the ride.
 You might recognize her voice as she also voiced Lady Tremaine (Cinderella) and Maleficent (Sleeping Beauty).

 - Before entering the ride, you wait in the lobby and suddenly the lights go out and the floor seems to slowly drop.
 In reality, the ceiling rises, and guests remain on the same level they walked in on.

 - Besides the park guests, there are 2 other living creatures in the Haunted Mansion.
 They are lit differently than the ghosts to denote that they are living.
 See if you can spot them!

 - There is a Hidden Mickey on the dining room table in the Banquet scene.

-- There is a wedding ring implanted in the cement as you exit the Haunted Mansion.
+- There is a wedding ring implanted in the cement as you exit the ride.

-- As you leave the Haunted Mansion, there is a pet cemetery on the hill to the left.
+- As you leave, there is a pet cemetery on the hill to the left.
 You’ll find tombstones for several animals, but there is one that is also a Disney character: Mr. Toad.

 - There are giant chess pieces on top of The Haunted Mansion.
 There is one piece missing, the knight.
 Supposedly it is because it’s always night inside the mansion.
 Get it?

 There is a reason why this ride is so beloved.
 It hasn’t changed much since its inception and provides you entertainment from the time you walk through the gates!

 Do you have a favorite part about Haunted Mansion ride in Disney World?

 Did you know any of these Haunted Mansion facts?